onsi/ginkgo/docs/index.md

 First, you can tell Ginkgo to always emit the `GinkgoWriter` output of every spec with `--always-emit-ginkgo-writer`.
 This will emit `GinkgoWriter` output for both failed _and_ passing specs, regardless of verbosity setting.

 Second, you can tell Ginkgo to emit progress of a spec as Ginkgo runs each of its node closures.
 You do this with `ginkgo --progress -v` (or `-vv`).  `--progress` will emit a message to the `GinkgoWriter` just before a node starts running.
-By running with `-v` or `-vv` you can then stream the output to the `GinkgoWriter` immediately.  `--progress` was initially introduced to help debug specs that are stuck/hanging.
-It is not longer necessary as Ginkgo's behavior during an interrupt has matured and now generally has enough information to help you identify where a spec is stuck.
+By running with `-v` or `-vv` you can then stream the output to the `GinkgoWriter` immediately.  `--progress` was initially introduced to help debug specs that are stuck/hanging but is no longer strictly necessary as Ginkgo's behavior during an interrupt has matured and now generally has enough information to help you identify where a spec is stuck.
+If you, nonetheless, want to run with `--progress` but want to suppress output of individual nodes (e.g. a top-level `ReportAfterEach` that always runs even if a spec is skipped) you can pass the `SuppressProgressOuput` decorator to the node in question.

 #### Other Settings
 Here are a grab bag of other settings: